greg4fun/katacoda-scenarios-1/docker-imagebuild/step1.md

 &lt;h1&gt; Welcome to nginx! &lt;/h1&gt;

-it to demonstrate a change in the container.
+Change the welcome text to demonstrate a change in the container.

 `vi /usr/share/nginx/html/index.html`{{execute}}

+`sed -i 's/Welcome to nginx!/Welcome to the Kube Dojo!/g`{{execute}}

 Exit from the container